leandronorcio/munia/README.md

 3. Run `npm install`
 4. Run `npm run prisma:deploy`
 5. Run `npm run prisma:seed`
-6. Run `npm run pm2` (or `npm run build` then `npm run start` if you're not using PM2).
-You can modify the port specified on the `pm2` script depending on your server configuration.
+6. Run `npm run pm2` (or `npm run build` and then `npm run start` if you're not using PM2).
+You can modify the port specified in the `pm2` script depending on your server configuration.